pixelgrade/customify/readme.txt

 * Default [image](https://unsplash.com/photos/OgM4RKdr2kY) for Style Manager Color Palette control - License: (Unsplash)[https://unsplash.com/license]

 == Changelog ==

+= 2.5.3 =
+* Fixed as series of issues with Font Palettes in Style Manager.
+* Improved the Color Palettes.
+* Fixes a series of edge-cases in the Customizer.

 = 2.5.2 =
 * Improved the predictability and resilience of the Style Manager controls.